stephenajulu/ajulusthoughts.com/content/post/my-5-month-self-improvement-action-plan-august.md

 #### Write

-Write at least one post a day or write on twitter a motivating message you believe in.
+Write at least one post a day or write on Twitter a motivating message you believe in.

 #### Practice assertiveness